-But we also know that true faith will be accompanied by works.
+But we also know that true faith is an active faith that will be accompanied by voluntary works out of our love for all that Christ has done for us.

 James 2:17 (NASB)

 17 Even so faith, if it has no works, is dead, being by itself.